ProdioDesignWorks/create-merchant-react-sdk/README.md

-# create-merchant-react-sdk
+# payment-processing-react-sdk

-is a multi-step component for sequential data collection.
-It lets you give a group of react components as props and it will take the user through those components in steps.
-If it's a data-entry form it can trigger validation and only proceed if the data is valid.
+is a multi-step component for sequential steps in payment processing.

 Full example in `src/examples` directory.

 ### get started
 - run
 ```
-npm install --save create-merchant-react-sdk
+npm install --save payment-processing-react-sdk
 ```
 - require into your project via
 ```
-import FormBuilder from "create-merchant-react-sdk";
+import PaymentProcessor from "payment-processing-react-sdk";
 ```
 - define the list of all the components* you want to step through.
 The `name` indicates the title of the UI step and component is what loads.